WAKY (AM): History

 In 2005, 620 AM switched its call letters to WTUV.
-It shared a significant portion of Spanish-language programming with sister station WTUV-FM (105.7).
-In May 2015, WTUV-FM was sold to UB Louisville and became English-language sports radio station WHBE-FM.
+It shared a significant portion of Spanish-language programming with sister station WTUV-FM 105.7.
+In 2014, Davidson Media sold the WTUV stations: WTUV-FM went to UB Louisville and became English-language sports radio station WHBE-FM, while WTUV AM was taken over by W&B Broadcasting, owner of WAKY-FM and WLVK, in a $325,000 deal.

 AM 620 was assigned the WAKY call letters by the Federal Communications Commission on April 1, 2015.
 On May 3, 2015, it became a simulcast of WAKY-FM, rebroadcasting its classic hits format.
-The WAKY call letters are evocative of the famous WAKY (790 kHz), a nationally influential Top 40 music station in Louisville under several owners, including Gordon McLendon, Multimedia and LIN Broadcasting.
+The WAKY call letters are evocative of WAKY (790 AM), a nationally influential Top 40 music station in Louisville under several owners, including Gordon McLendon, Multimedia and LIN Broadcasting.
 The Top 40 hits played on the old WAKY from 1958 to late 1985.

-Currently, the WAKY-AM-FM studios are south of the Fort Knox Army Reservation in Radcliff, Kentucky, about 27 miles south of Louisville.
+Currently, the WAKY-AM-FM studios are south of the Fort Knox Army Reservation in Radcliff, Kentucky, about 27 mi south of Louisville.
 The WAKY AM transmitter and antenna are located in the Oak Park area of Jeffersonville, Indiana.